jasonzgao/accountability-partner/instructions/implementation-plan.md

 - Setup error handling and retry logic
 - Add offline operation support

+**Execution Summary**: Implemented a comprehensive SynchronizationService protocol and DefaultSynchronizationService to manage background syncing between the productivity app and external services (Things and Notion).
+Created a robust architecture with reactive programming using Combine, including background scheduling with configurable intervals, exponential backoff retry mechanism, and proper error handling.
+Added offline detection capability and status reporting.
+Built a user-friendly SyncSettingsView to allow users to control synchronization preferences, view sync status, and trigger manual syncs.
+Extended the ThingsIntegrationService and NotionCalendarService with methods specifically for synchronization.
+Used UserDefaults for persistent settings and included detailed logging for troubleshooting. **DONE**

 ## Phase 4: Goal and Habit Tracking

 ### Step 15: Goal Models and Repository